 Many Silver Star vacation properties and suites offer full kitchens for easy group meal preparation.
 But, you can also take a break and let someone else do the cooking—many restaurants have a kids menu.
 The Bulldog Grand Cafe is a casual dining experience where you’ll find house-made baked goods and Indonesian-inspired cuisine.
 Frank at Bugaboos Bakery Cafe serves up decadent pastries (try the only-in-summer berry baked goods), as well as soups, salads, and fresh-ground coffee for the big kids.

-This summer’s dance card is full of family friendly events all season long, from an opening weekend community event and concert on June 25, to the Canada/BC Cup July 8-10, which hosts the next generation of competitive cyclists.
-The marquis bike event of the season, Crankworx Summer Series: SilverStar (July 28-31), will showcase multi-discipline bike events for all levels and ages—inspiration for the young and young at heart.
-Look out for the Movie in the Mountains on August 27, where you can watch an outdoor flick under the stars.
+This summer’s dance card is full of family friendly events all season long, from an opening weekend community event and concert on June 24, to the Canada/BC Cup July 7-9, which hosts the next generation of competitive cyclists.
+Stay tuned to our Events calendar for more details on live music, local markets and all the fun happening this summer.

 Vernon and Surrounding Area